narang99/shenzi/README.md

 ```

 Run your application as you normally do. `shenzi` will start intercepting all shared libraries that your code is importing.
 You should run as much of your application code as possible, like running all the tests.
-This allows `shenzi` to detect every shared library linked to your application at runtime.
+This allows `shenzi` to detect every dependency linked to your application at runtime.

 Once you stop the application, a file `shenzi.json` (called the manifest) will be dumped in the current directory.
 This file contains all the shared library loads that `shenzi` detected.
 It also contains some information about your virtual environment.
 Now run the `shenzi` CLI with this manifest file